zetalex/DPB2_App/README.md

 # Detailed information about the available sensors and their usefulness for our interests.

-Regarding the sensor units available in our DPB we find, as previously mentioned in the I<sup>2</sup>C section, a temperature sensor (MCP9844), several current sensors and voltage monitoring (INA3221) for the SFP transceivers and the SoM and the SFP transceivers themselves that provide us with very relevant information about their operating status and that we should keep track of.
+Regarding the sensor units available in our DPB we find, as previously mentioned in the I<sup>2</sup>C section, a temperature sensor (MCP9844), several current and voltage sensors (INA3221) for the SFP transceivers and the SoM and the SFP transceivers themselves, which provide us with very relevant information about their operating status and that we should keep track of.

 ## Current sensors INA3221